 Space is limited.
 Sign up at the time of booking to secure your spot.
 You must book your spot before you join the vessel for your voyage.
 Weather permitting, sea kayakers will have the opportunity to paddle through scenic Arctic waterways.
 Participants must be at least 18 years old, in good health, have appropriate physical fitness, and have previous kayaking experience.

 An expert photographer will be on hand to answer your questions and give advice, both in the form of on-board lectures and workshops on shore.
 Explore the key elements of photography in a fun and relaxed setting, with plenty of opportunities for questions and feedback.
 Learn how to see light in a new way and experiment with the techniques of composition and framing.

-One pre-voyage hotel night in Longyearbyen; group transfer to the ship on day of embarkation; group transfer to airport upon disembarkation; shipboard accommodations; scheduled landings/excursions; meals on board ship; coffee/tea station 24 hours on ship; welcome and farewell cocktail on ship; a pair of rubber boots on loan for shore landings; expedition parka (yours to keep); port fees; pre-departure materials; digital Voyage Log.
+One pre-voyage hotel night in Longyearbyen; group transfer to the ship on day of embarkation; group transfer to airport upon disembarkation; shipboard accommodations; scheduled landings/excursions; welcome and farewell cocktail on ship; digital voyage log; gear to keep (expedition parka); gear on loan (rubber boots for shore landings); meals on board ship; 24-hour coffee/tea station on board ship; port fees.
 Subject to change without notice.

-Airfare; Emergency Evacuation Insurance to a maximum benefit of US $150,000 per person visa and passport fees (required); visa and passport fees; luggage, medical and trip cancellation insurance; excess baggage charges; soft drinks and alcoholic beverages other than those mentioned as included; kayaking; personal expenses such as laundry and telecommunications charges (telephone, faxes, and internet); gratuities to shipboard personnel; fuel surcharge may apply.
+Airfare; emergency evacuation insurance to a minimum benefit of $200,000 and luggage and trip cancellation insurance (required); visa and passport fees; excess baggage charges; soft drinks and alcoholic beverages other than those mentioned as included; kayaking; personal expenses such as laundry and telecommunications charges (telephone, faxes, and internet); gratuities to shipboard personnel; fuel surcharge may apply.